 Oral Sleep Appliance Therapy

 Traditionally patients with sleep apnea use a CPAP machine to help them breathe properly during sleep.
-Dr. Datta, Shaw and Sensenbrenner offer a CPAP alternative that affords patients a higher level of compliance for effective results.
+Dr. Datta, Hart and Sensenbrenner offer a CPAP alternative that affords patients a higher level of compliance for effective results.
 An oral sleep appliance is more discreet, and typically more comfortable to wear than a CPAP machine.

 Your Ridgetop Dental dentist will create an oral sleep appliance custom fit to your mouth for optimal comfort.
 The device is worn while you sleep and works to keep the airway open and free from obstruction.